Tumors of the stomach: Typical cell growth

 In mammalian organisms, the cell cycle is regulated through interactions of cyclin-dependent kinases (CDKs) and cyclins.
 CDKs are always present in the cell, while cyclins are in a constant cycle of degradation and synthesis.
 Although CDKs are always present in a cell, their natural state is in the inactive form, which is where the cyclins come into play.
-In a normal cell, each phase of the cell cycle will produce unique types of cyclins which bind to specific cyclin-dependent kinases at each checkpoint.
-Once they are bound, the complex is now activated and the CDK is able to proceed with phosphorylation.
+In a normal cell, each phase of the cell cycle will produce unique types of cyclins, which bind to specific cyclin-dependent kinases at each checkpoint.
+Once they are bound, the complex is now activated, and the CDK can proceed with phosphorylation.

 Checkpoints that monitor for DNA damage are regulated in a slightly different manner.
 They still involve the use of cyclins and CDKs, but they also involve the use of a transcription factor called p53, a crucial part of cell cycle regulation.
 In a cell where everything has proceeded normally, p53 will be degraded and have essentially no function.
 If, however, there is any damage, p53 will become stabilized, allowing it to bind to the damaged DNA.
 In this case, the cell cycle will halt long enough for the damage to be repaired, or if the damage is severe enough, the cell will undergo apoptosis.

 Abnormal cell growth

 This image depicts the division of normal cells versus the division of cancerous cells.

 In the case of tumors, the cells display a level of abnormal growth.
 In most cases, this abnormal growth comes from an error in the cell cycle checkpoints.
-There are three general errors that occur within the cell cycle to cause abnormal cell growth.
-The first error is unscheduled proliferation, essentially refers to the cell continuing to grow and divide without the proper signaling from mitosis.
-Genomic instability, the second error, refers to mutations within the genome which causes errors in the replication or repair of the gene.
-Lastly, chromosomal instability is caused by mutations which disrupt the normal segregation of chromosomes in mitosis or meiosis.
+Three general errors occur within the cell cycle to cause abnormal cell growth.
+The first error is unscheduled proliferation, which essentially refers to the cell continuing to grow and divide without the proper signaling from mitosis.
+Genomic instability, the second error, refers to mutations within the genome that cause errors in the replication or repair of the gene.
+Lastly, chromosomal instability is caused by mutations that disrupt the normal segregation of chromosomes in mitosis or meiosis.
 Although caused by different abnormalities, each of these errors is in some way mediated by a mistake in cyclin-dependent kinases.
 In a healthy cell, the interactions between cyclins and cyclin-dependent kinases are essential for either halting the cell cycle or allowing the cell to continue through a checkpoint.
 In abnormal cells, however, acquired mutations allow the cells to bypass these checkpoints by deregulating the cyclins and CDKs, even if there have been significant errors.